 The trees purify and cool the air, reduce stormwater runoff, increase property values, beautify beighborhoods and improve human health and well-being, said Kopas, chair of the Shade Tree Management Board, which is responsible for planting and caring for trees along borough roads and in public spaces.

-In October, hundreds of trees in the board's care were damaged by heavy snow that weighed down the trees while they still had their leaves.
+In October, hundreds of trees in the board's care that weighed down the trees while they still had their leaves.

 Penny Garman, a longtime member of the board, said the storm inflicted the worst damage to Madison's trees seen in decades.

 "In my 35 years here, I have not seen such devastation to the trees," she said.

 Since the storm, more than 500 of those trees have been pruned and more than 170 trees have been removed, according to a letter from the Shade Tree Management Board providing an update on cleanup efforts 10 months after the storm.

 At least 90 percent of the work was done on trees that were damaged in the October storm, Garman said.

 Madison already has removed about 50 more trees in 2012 than the average removed each year from 2004 to 2011, with five more months to go in the year.